andrewharmellaw/andrewharmellaw.github.com/_drafts/2017-02-15-gelfands-algebra-aside-1-proofs.md

 Now we can see why our factoring helped.
 It's obvious from the new-found clarity, that if either $a$ or $b$ (or both) are less than $0$ then the result will be less than zero.
 But that if both $a$ and $b$ are greater than zero then the product will be greater than zero too.
 That clarity is why it's a _proof_ - the finding is undeniable.

 ## Next Stab - Problem 124
-This one looks a bit easier - no greater or less than symbols.
+This one looks a bit easier - no "greater thanb" or "less than" symbols.

 Let's write out our starting point first